Landing Your First Barista Job: The Coffee Goat’s Comprehensive Guide to Coffee Terms, Tips, and Landing Your First Barista Gig

 Building Positive Interactions and Working Relationships

 Developing positive interactions with customers is crucial in providing exceptional service as a barista.
 Take the time to get to know your customers, learn their preferences, and strive to make their coffee shop experience memorable.
 By personalizing their orders and demonstrating genuine care, you can create lasting connections and contribute to a welcoming and inviting coffee shop atmosphere.
-Remember, as a barista, you have the power to brighten someone's day with a well-crafted cup of coffee and a friendly interaction.
+Remember, as a barista, you have the power to brighten someone's day with a an excellent cup of coffee and a friendly interaction.
+This is your super power.
 Regulars often look forward to getting their favorite drinks from their favorite shop and often times you become a regular in their world too.
-This can be such an awesome part of being a barista and we hope you get to experience it.
+This is such an awesome part of being a barista and we hope you get to experience it!

 Emphasizing Passion and Eagerness to Learn